2015 Pilot and Research Award RFA

 - Narrative, not exceeding six (6) pages for SFARI Pilot Awards and SFARI Research Awards, describing relevant background to the application, significance of the proposed studies, preliminary results, experimental design, specific aims, pitfalls and alternative strategies, novelty, relevance to autism, timeline and milestones.

 - The page limit excludes references and figures.
 Additional pages may be added to accommodate those items.

 - Progress Report: Investigators currently receiving SFARI funding should include a progress report in two (2) pages or fewer.

-- Current and pending support for Principal Investigator(s) and Key Personnel, including abstracts, specific aims and current/future year budgets.
+- Current and pending support for Principal Investigator(s) and Key Personnel, including abstracts and specific aims.